Grace S. Kim

 With regards to social justice education, she explores how students understand meanings of diversity, how to effectively teach diversity and social justice, and how to train future professionals to be more culturally humble and competent.
 With regards to Asian American psychology, she researches negotiation of racial and ethnic identities, experiences of belonging and exclusion, and mental health in Asian Americans.
 She explores lived experiences of diverse Asian Americans, such as transracial adoptees and immigrant families.

-Dr. Kim is a past fellow of the American Psychological Association Minority Fellowship Program, the Institute for Asian American Studies at the University of Massachusetts Boston, and Asian American Psychological Association Leadership Fellows Program.
+Dr. Kim is a fellow of Asian American Psychological Association, and the president-elect of American Psychological Association Division 35, Section 5 (Psychology of Asian Pacific American Women).
+In addition, Dr. Kim is a past fellow of the APA Minority Fellowship Program, the Institute for Asian American Studies at the University of Massachusetts Boston, and Asian American Psychological Association Leadership Fellows Program.

 Ph.D., University of Massachusetts Boston